Customer Monitoring

 Volunteer

 The Coralville Public Library is very proud of its talented and diverse group of volunteers.
-As a teen volunteer, you will learn more about the library, be helping out your community, meet new people and earn community service hours for school.
-We will accept applications from students, 7 – 12 grade, who are self motivated, reliable, hard-working and want to have fun.
-For more information about current volunteer opportunities please contact Karen Stierler.
+As a teen volunteer, you will learn more about the library, give back to your community, meet new people and earn community service hours for school.
+We will accept applications from interested students, 7 – 12 grade, who are self-motivated, reliable, hard-working and want to have fun.
+If you are interested and have Monday – Thursday availability, please fill out an application.
+Volunteer applications are available on line or at the Circulation desk.